alekseyl/me-redis/README.md

     # otherwise it will be filled from Redis hash-max-ziplist-value
     :hash_max_ziplist_entries

+    # if set - configures Redis hash_max_ziplist_entries value,
+    # otherwise it will be filled from Redis hash-max-ziplist-value
+    :hash_max_ziplist_value

     # array or hash or string/sym of keys crumbs to zip,
     # if a hash given it used as is,
     # otherwise MeRedis tries to construct hash by using first char from each key given